 Scott Diaz has ploughed a wide and all encompassing path during his 15 years as a DJ and artist, playing and producing right across the spectrum of house.
-Not one to be pigeon-holed, his influences and sound range from jacked-up warehouse grooves and the UK bass movement right through to soulful, jazzy cuts, 2-Step and mid-90’s U.S jams, taking in all that’s great about modern electronic music.
+Never one to be pigeon-holed, his influences and sound range from jacked-up warehouse grooves and the club-focused UK house and tech sound, right through to raw, soulful, jazzy cuts, filtered disco and mid-90’s U.S jams, taking in all that’s great about modern dance music.

-Whichever sub-strain of house or garage he turns his hand to, it would be fair to say that he’s firmly cemented his place as one of the most exciting producers to emerge in recent years.
-His peers would seem to agree, with the likes of Todd Terry, Oliver Heldens, MJ Cole, MK, Sam Divine, Sonny Fodera, Black Loops, Meggy, Joey Negro, Mark Farina, Friend Within, ATFC and Low Steppa all charting and supporting Scott’s music.
+Whichever sub-strain of house, garage, disco or jazz-flecked vibes he turns his hand to, it would be fair to say that he’s firmly cemented his place as one of the most diverse and exciting producers to emerge in recent years.
+His peers would seem to agree, with the likes of Todd Terry, Josh Butler, Oliver Heldens, Simon Dunmore, David Penn, MJ Cole, MK, Sam Divine, Sonny Fodera, Black Loops, Meggy, Joey Negro, Mark Farina, Friend Within, ATFC and Low Steppa all charting and supporting Scott’s music.
 Traxsource featured an impressive 7 of his records in their 'Best of 2016' lists as well as placing him in their top 50 deep house artists at the end of 2014, 2015 and 2016.
-In February of 2016 his ‘Shakedown EP’ on Simma Black hit the top 50 on Beatport with the rough n’ rugged 3-tracker receiving overwhelming support from a diverse range of DJ’s, critics and music fans alike.
+In 2017 he went several better, being named at the #8 spot with no less than 10 remixes and productions being included in Traxsource’s end of year bestsellers lists.

 From a press perspective, he’s an interviewer’s dream – always warm, thoughtful and honest, and able to talk freely about all aspects of the music business.
+He’s been covered in Mixmag, Magnetic Magazine and DJ Mag Latin America, plus numerous blogs and online publications.
 He was recently interviewed and appeared on DJ Spoony’s and Low Steppa’s Rinse FM shows, and in addition he’s provided noteworthy guest mixes for Grant Nelson's Housecall, DeepInside Radio and the 'Global Dance Session' - each of which are syndicated to over 2 million people worldwide.

-Never one to rest on his laurels, Scott currently splits his time between the UK and the U.S and continues to evolve as an artist with a strong focus on his DJ sets and original productions.
-The remainder of 2017 already looks extremely bright with a number of UK and European gigs confirmed plus remixes for MJ Cole, Oliver Heldens, Vanilla Ace & Safe Music.
-There are also collaborations with Low Steppa and Flava D to look forward to alongside EP’s for several other industry-leading imprints.
+Never one to rest on his laurels, Scott continues to evolve as an artist with a strong focus on his DJ sets and original productions.
+On the gig front, 2018 already looks extremely bright with a number of UK and European dates confirmed, plus appearances at Defected Croatia, Defected Ibiza with many more to be announced.